polixir/RLAssistant/README.md

 ![](resource/framework.png)

 The core design principle of RLA is regarding all related information of each Experiment As A complex item in a Database (EaaD).
-We design RLA to manage the experiments dataset by
+We design RLA to manage the experiment dataset by
 1. formulating, standardizing, and structuring the data items and tables of the "RL experiment database";
 2. provide tools for adding, deleting, modifying, and querying the items in the database.

-The followings are the detailed designs of EaaD and the implementation of RLA.
+The following are the detailed designs of EaaD and the implementation of RLA.
 ### Standardizing and Structuring the Experiment Database
 After integrating RLA into your project, we create a "database" implicitly configured by `rla_config.yaml`.
 Each experiment we run will be indexed and stored as an item into a "table".
 In particular, RLA includes the following elements to construct an "RL experiment database".